Frederick-Wordie/PropertyReservationApi/README.md

 - A block is when the property owner or manager selects a range of days during which no guest can make a booking
 - The user can make a booking, update a booking or delete a book.
 - Property owners can also block a property, update or delete it
+- Blockings are allowed to overlap.
+However you cannot block a period which is already booked.
 - The application is pre-loaded with sample property objects which can be seen using the get property endpoint.
 The uuid of the properties can be used in the booking and blocking request
 - Necessary validation is incorporated within the API that prevents illogical operations from occurring such as making an overlapping reservation to a property.